• Skip to primary navigation

 • Even better with honey drizzled on top

-• Cornmeal – either white or yellow, I prefer a coarser stone ground variety like we can get from our local mill, Old Guilford Mill.
+• Cornmeal – either white or yellow cornmeal will work but try to find a coarser stone ground variety like we can get from our local mill, Old Guilford Mill.
 They will ship, or try Bob’s Red Mill medium ground.

 • Buttermilk – I live in the South so of course it has buttermilk, it you don’t have any, see an easy substitute below.